#1 – Interview Preparation:

 “During my work as an IT assistant for an internet provider, I discovered that a medical office was in violation of countless privacy laws.
 I had family members who had gone to that clinic in the past and I thought it was a tremendous oversight that abused their clients’ trust.
-I left the premises right away and informed my supervisor.”
+Right away I left the premises and informed my supervisor.”

 Why might someone not like working with you?

-The interviewer wants to know if you have any glaring personality issues.
+In this scenario the interviewer wants to know if you have any glaring personality issues.